songlaa/kubernetes-security-training/content/en/docs/kubernetes-basics/02-Secure-Workload/02/_sec-frontend.md

 We see that the process is running with the user `web`.
 We could also have checked the Dockerfile or run `docker inspect` to get the user.

 Now let us make sure we don't run this pod as root, even if the image would change.
 We can set the `runAsNonRoot` field to `true` in the securityContext.
 This ensures that the container will not run with root privileges.
 If the image being used has no specific user set, this will result in an error.
-For this example we don't need `runAsUser` or `runAsGroup` because the image already runs with an unprivileged user/group.
+For this example, we don't need `runAsUser` or `runAsGroup` because the image already runs with an unprivileged user/group.

 We could also use `fsGroup` like in the example above.
-But since we don't use shated storage there is a better option: we add `readOnlyRootFilesystem` to the security context, this makes the filesystems in our container readonly.
+But since we don't use shared storage there is a better option: we add `readOnlyRootFilesystem` to the security context, this makes the filesystems in our container read-only.

-Finally we drop all capabilities of the container, since we run on a port which is >1024 we even don't capabilities to open lower ports.
+Finally, we drop all capabilities of the container, since we run on a port that is >1024 we even don't need any capability to open lower ports.

 Change your file `deployment_example-frontend.yaml` to incorporate this securityContext: